githubamid/test/README.md

 * Two virtual hosts
 * Jenkins, Ansible
 ```
-You should customize:
+You should:
- 1. Authentication to GitLab on host with Jenkins and Ansible
+ 1. Create production environment
- 2. Do two pipeline (blue/green) in Jenkins with Jenkinsfiles
+ 2. Customize orchestration and automation tools
 ```
 ## Installing on AWS
 ### Training environment